ESutton567/pands-problem-sheet/README.md

 #### **collatz.py**

 * This program begins by creating a function to run the Collatz Conjecture<sup>1</sup>.
 A conditional statement is applied that if the argument (number) is even then it is to be divided by 2.
 If the number is not even, i.e. it is odd, then the number will be multipled by 3 and a 1 subsequently added.
-* The program will print the output
-* The user is asked to enter an integer
+* The user is asked to enter an integer which is run through the collatzz function
-* The program will enter this value into the Collatz function, and return the output value back into the function repeatedly until the function outputs a value of 1.
+* The output of this is then printed and reentered back into the function to run repeatedly until the the function outputs a value of 1 (using a while loop).
-* When this last step occurs the program will be terminated<sup>2</sup>
+* When the function returns an output of 1, the program will be terminated<sup>2</sup>

 ~~~python
 # create function for collatz conjecture